 Each trimester the Campus Safety department requests information from University CSAs (Campus Security Authorities) concerning the reporting of crimes and policy violations.
 The information gathered from the CSAs is combined with the Incident Reports recorded by members of the Campus Safety department throughout the year as well as any incidents communicated via the "Report It" tool on MySCU.
-The Campus Safety Lieutenant and the Executive Director of Auxiliary Operations and Physical Plant review and classify the information contained within the reports to calculate the crime statistics for the campus.
-Once the statistics have been compiled, the Executive Director of Auxiliary Operations and Physical Plant drafts the Annual Security Report itself, which is then approved for distribution by the Vice President for Administration and Finance.
+The Campus Safety Lieutenant, Executive Director of Auxiliary Operations and Physical Plant, and Assistant Director of Auxiliary Operations review and classify the information contained within the reports to determine the crime statistics for the campus.
+Once the statistics have been determined, the Executive Director of Auxiliary Operations and Physical Plant drafts the Annual Security Report itself, which is then approved for distribution by the Vice President for Administration and Finance/CFO.

 The Annual Security Report is made available by October 1st each year to all members of the campus community.
-It is distributed via email to all employees and students.
-The most recent report, as well as the last six reports, is available on the "Annual Security Reports and Daily Crime Log" page on MySCU.
-Hard copies of the Annual Security Report can be attained at the Campus Safety office located in Building F.
+The ASR is available on the "Annual Security Reports and Daily Crime Log" page on MySCU.
+Hard copies of the Annual Security Report are provided upon the first day of class for each new block of students given that the Hayward site exclusively hosts an accelerated 4 week curriculum.
+At all times, hard copies can be attained at the office of the ISP Coordinator, located in the front Registration Office.